EmmanuelORivera/mortgage-calculator/README.md

 # Mortgage Calculator

-Welcome to **Mortgage Calculator**, a project designed to streamline the reservation process, facilitate restaurant ratings, and enhance user experiences.
+Welcome to **Mortgage Calculator**, a project designed to translate a home price or loan amount into the corresponding monthly payment.

 ## Live Demo
 Visit this page at https://mortgage-calculator-murex-phi.vercel.app/